What is The Functional Pelvis, Inc?

 Do you empty your bladder frequently, before you experience the desire to pass urine, just so you stay dry?

 Do you have any bowel or gas control problems?

 Do tampons not fit you the way they used to?

 If you answered yes to any of the above questions, then a pelvic health wellness assessment could be right for you.
-Please contact us today to schedule a pelvic floor evaluation.
+Please contact us today to discuss further and to schedule a pelvic floor evaluation.

 What Can I Expect?

 Similar to rehabilitating any other muscle through physical or occupational therapy, a typical treatment plan consists of 8 - 12 visits although less or more may take place depending upon the severity and each individual's progress.
 Often, patients start showing signs of improvement in just 4 visits if they are diligent with their prescribed exercises.

 Your first appointment will be a detailed pelvic floor evaluation.
 This includes a review of your medical history, discussion of your current issues, and a physical examination.
 I will then create a treatment plan for future sessions.

 Future individually tailored sessions may include: biofeedback (an instrument that gives you visible feedback to help you understand how well your pelvic muscles are working), exercises to restore and strengthen your pelvic floor, abdominal and other supporting muscle systems, behavior and activity modifications, assessing your dietary habits -- all culminating with a strong understanding of how you have the ability to take control over your most basic of human functions.